 In fact, I would go so far as to say that if you are getting techniques right the first time around, it's a good indication that you're actually relying on a strength or experience advantage.
 Try using the technique on a stronger or more skilled opponent to see if you truly understand it.

-For instructors, be aware that you can’t expect students to get techniques right the first time.
-To effectively teach a technique, you need to feed it piecemeal to your students, starting with the principles and eventually moving on to the nuances.
-Revisit a technique in multiple instalments to ensure it’s being fed to students in digestible chunks.
+For instructors, be aware that you can't expect students to get techniques right the first time.
+To effectively teach a technique, you need to feed it piecemeal to your students, starting with the mental models and eventually moving on to the nuances.
+Revisit a technique in multiple installments to ensure it's being fed to students in digestible chunks.